vexbiexchange/api-docs/source/includes/_introduction.md

 api = API(app_id='APP_ID', secret_key='APP_SECRET')

 # If you want to make tests without impacting your funds
-# you can use our sandbox enviroment with:
+# you can use our sandbox environment with:
 api.use_sandbox()
 ```

-The best way to install Vexbi lib is with [PIP](https://pypi.python.org/pypi).
+The best way to install the Vexbi lib is with [PIP](https://pypi.python.org/pypi).
 To install the most recent version please run the following command.

 `pip install vexbi`